pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/02_Areablock/02_Bricks.md

 ```

 Let's create a view as next step.
 Views behave exactly as native controller views and you have access to the current
 document, to editmode and to editables and templating helpers as everywhere else.
-In addition there's a `brick`
+In addition there's a `instance`
 variable on the view which gives you access to the brick instance.
 A `info` variable (see below) gives you access to
 brick metadata.
 Our view is rendered through the PHP engine and has a suffix of `.html.php` however you're free to
 use Twig or other templating engines as you wish.